-The Head of Internal Audit ensures that Internal Audit remains free from all conditions that threaten its ability to carry out its responsibilities in an unbiased manner, including matters of engagement selection, scope, procedures, frequency, timing and report content.
-If the Head of Internal Audit determines that independence or objectivity may be impaired in fact or appearance, disclosure to an appropriate party (e.g., senior management and the Committee) will be made.
+The Head of Internal Audit will ensure that internal audit remains free from all conditions that threaten its ability to carry out its responsibilities in an unbiased manner, including matters of engagement selection, scope, procedures, frequency, timing and report content.
+If the Head of Internal Audit determines that independence or objectivity may be impaired in fact or appearance, disclosure to appropriate parties (e.g., senior management and the Committee) will be made.

-The Head of Internal Audit and Internal Audit team members will maintain an unbiased mental attitude that allows them to perform engagements objectively and in such a manner that they believe in their work product, that no quality compromises are made, and that they do not subordinate their judgement on engagement matters to others.
+IA team members will maintain an unbiased mental attitude that allows them to perform engagements objectively and in such a manner that they believe in their work product, that no quality compromises are made, and that they do not subordinate their judgement on engagement matters to others.

-Internal Audit has no direct operational responsibility or authority over any of the activities audited.
-Accordingly, Internal Audit does not implement internal controls, develop procedures, install systems, prepare records or engage in any other activity that may impair its judgement, including but not limited to:
+IA team members will have no direct operational responsibility or authority over any of the activities audited.
+Accordingly, IA team members will not implement internal controls, develop procedures, install systems, prepare records, or engage in any other activity that may impair their judgement, including but not limited to:

-- Assessing specific operations for which it had responsibility within the previous year. - Performing any operational duties for AIUK. - Initiating or approving transactions external to Internal Audit. - Directing the activities of any Arch employee not employed by Internal Audit, except to the extent that such employees have been appropriately assigned to engagement teams or to otherwise assist Internal Audit.
+- Assessing specific operations for which they had responsibility within the previous year. - Performing any operational duties for AUKG. - Initiating or approving transactions external to the internal audit function. - Directing the activities of any Arch employee not employed by IA, except to the extent that such employees have been appropriately assigned to engagement teams or to otherwise assist IA.